jgrund/grunt-coverjs/README.md

 Grunt task to instrument JavaScript files using coverjs.

 ## Getting Started
-Install this grunt plugin next to your project's [grunt.js gruntfile][getting_started] with: `npm install grunt-cover`
+Install this grunt plugin next to your project's [grunt.js gruntfile][getting_started] with: `npm install grunt-coverjs`

 Then add this line to your project's `grunt.js` gruntfile: